nacisimsek/nacisimsek.blowfish/content/posts/20240601-hive/index.md

 docker exec -it cluster-master bash
 ```

 Download the dataset.
-Make sure you download it to the folder where you map the docker volume, if you would like to access the dataset even the container gets restarted.
+Make sure you download it to the folder where you map the docker volume (`usr/local/hadoop/namenode/`), if you would like to access the dataset even the container gets restarted.

 ```powershell
 wget -O employee.txt https://raw.githubusercontent.com/nacisimsek/Data_Engineering/main/Datasets/employee.txt